sjackman/resume/README.md

 #### 2002–present—Open-source developer

-Developer and member of the project leadership committee of Homebrew, the package manager for macOS and Linux.
+Developer and leadership committee member of Homebrew, the package manager for macOS and Linux.
 Leader maintainer and creator of Homebrew for Linux, which has over fifteen thousand users.

-## Knowledge
+## Expertise

-#### Bioinformatics
+#### Bioinformatics and genomics

-Techniques for analysis of whole-genome shotgun sequencing and RNA-seq, including *de novo* sequence assembly, sequence alignment, variant calling, genome annotation, and visualization and inspection of genome assemblies, variants, and rearrangements.
+Techniques for analysis of whole-genome shotgun sequencing and RNA-seq, including genome sequence assembly, sequence alignment, variant calling, genome annotation, and visualization and inspection of genome assemblies, variants, and rearrangements.

 #### Programming languages

-C++, C, R, Python, Ruby, shell, and assembly.
+C++, C, Python, R, Ruby, shell, and assembly.

 #### Parallel processing